MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2025.md

 ### Management server/Gateway server

 - Operating System: See [Server Operating System requirements](#server-operating-system).
-- Windows PowerShell version: Windows PowerShell version 2.0, or Windows PowerShell version 3.0.
+- Windows PowerShell version: Windows PowerShell version 2.0, or Windows PowerShell version 3.0 or later.
 - Windows Remote Management: Windows Remote Management must be enabled for the management server.
 - .NET Framework 4.7.2 or .NET Framework 4.8 is required.

 ### Operations Manager console

 - Operating System: See [Server Operating System requirements](#server-operating-system).
-- Windows PowerShell version: Windows PowerShell version 2.0, or Windows PowerShell version 3.0.
+- Windows PowerShell version: Windows PowerShell version 2.0, or Windows PowerShell version 3.0 or later.
 - .NET Framework 4.7.2 or .NET Framework 4.8 is required.

 ### Web console

 - Operating System: See [Server Operating System requirements](#server-operating-system).
-- Client web browser for Silverlight-enabled dashboards:  For backward compatibility with Silverlight-enabled dashboards, Internet Explorer 11 and Silverlight 5 are required.
+- Client web browser for Silverlight-enabled dashboards:  For backward compatibility with Silverlight-enabled dashboards, Microsoft Edge 121.0.2277.4 or later and Silverlight 5 are required.

     >[!NOTE]
     > Operations Manager 2019 and later only includes the 64-bit version of the Operations console.